ruinabeshima/Shopping-Cart/README.md

 Utilises:
 - A React + Vue project
+- React Router for client-side routing
 - Component-based CSS Styling
-- PropTypes for type checking / debugging
 - Lucide (icon component library) for icons
 - FakeStore API for shopping items

+**Installed PropType for type debugging but React version too modern to use**

 ## Navigation Bar
 - Navigation between Home, Shop and Cart Pages